huhuigou/TSPatternQuery/README.md

 TODO:
 * Allow Template Matching to be switched off, for ruleset-only matching.
 * Adjust return.matched.windows=F Output.
 "Error column should be changed or removed"
+* Add example in documentation of using the ruleset/distinctive feature functions to perform some action (such as binning)
+  * Consider adding better support for this...
 * Address Feedback from Reddit:
   * The title for GetWindowVariancePDF is "Plot the PDF of Variances ..." but it doesn't do any plotting.
   * Query has a library(xts) call that isn't necessary (also flagged by check()